orionw/blog/ettin.md

 **Phase 3 - Decay (100B tokens)**: We finish with premium data sources including scientific papers, textbooks, and curated content while gradually reducing the learning rate.

 ### Modern Architecture Components
-Our models gain all the benefits of ModernBERT's speed, allowing them to be significantly faster than the previous generations of encoders.
+Our encoder models gain all the benefits of ModernBERT's speed, allowing them to be significantly faster than the previous generations of encoders.

 ### Data Sources and Quality